 We build trusting and secure relationships with our children and parents and carers and try to keep them involved with their child’s learning as much as possible through our ‘open door’ policy, school class Dojo system and regular parents evenings.
 Our staff care greatly about each child as an individual and the families with whom we work with.
 Parents are encouraged to inform us of their interests and achievements outside of school so we can celebrate and incorporate this into our curriculum.

 We take extreme pride in our EYFS at Ryhill and are always learning and striving to improve!

 Our EYFS School Charter

-Our EYFS school charter features a new reward system which will be implemented in the near future.
-The charter will follow each child throughout their time in early years, giving them the opportunity to experience a wide range activities whilst inspiring them to realise their full potential and help shape their futures.
+Our EYFS school charter features a new reward system.
+The charter will follow each child throughout their time in early years, giving them the opportunity to experience a wide range of activities whilst inspiring them to realise their full potential and help shape their futures.

 For every experience / activity completed each child will be rewarded with an achievement sticker which will contribute towards a Class Dojo total points score at the end of their EYFS journey at Ryhill Junior, Infant and Nursery School.

 As a school we are a proud supporter and champion of Wakefield’s 50 things to do before you’re 5, as we strive for our children to have the best start in life.

 50 things gives an exciting menu of exciting activities for families in Wakefield with young children, giving them great suggestions for how to have fun and learn at the same time.